 The narrative, however, has quite a few loopholes.
 It’s never entirely clear how Colman’s family died, how he ended up with Kitty, and why it took the child two years before she told him her name.
 There are also problems with make-up and casting.
 Some of the starving people (including Kitty) are the picture of health, with rosy cheeks and a fit figure.
 The horrific symptoms of diphtheria, dysentery, cholera, smallpox, the flu and many other diseases that were decimating the Irish people are not very realistic.
 As a result, the movie often feels artificial and contrived.

-Monster is showing in Competition at the 23rd Tallinn Black Nights Film Festival.
+Monster showed in Competition at the 23rd Tallinn Black Nights Film Festival, when this piece was originally written.
+It’s in cinemas on Friday, October 15th (2021).